 5. Saves time and money: Ultimately, spending money on a new tool needs to make sense for your business.
-The right choice doesn't need to be a major financial investment, but should serve as an extension of your operations-saving you time and money, which can be reinvested back into your students and center.
+The right choice doesn't need to be a major financial investment, but extend your operations-saving you time and money, which can be reinvested back into your students and center.